open-telemetry/semantic-conventions/docs/database/database-spans.md

 **[1]:** The actual DBMS may differ from the one identified by the client.
 For example, when using PostgreSQL client libraries to connect to a CockroachDB, the `db.system` is set to `postgresql` based on the instrumentation's best knowledge.

-**[2]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
-If the collection name is parsed from the query text, it SHOULD be the first collection name found in the query and it SHOULD match the value provided in the query text including any schema and database name prefix.
-For batch operations, if the individual operations are known to have the same collection name then that collection name SHOULD be used, otherwise `db.collection.name` SHOULD NOT be captured.

-**[3]:** If readily available.
-The collection name MAY be parsed from the query text, in which case it SHOULD be the first collection name found in the query.

-**[4]:** If a database system has multiple namespace components, they SHOULD be concatenated (potentially using database system specific conventions) from most general to most specific namespace component, and more specific namespaces SHOULD NOT be captured without the more general namespaces, to ensure that "startswith" queries for the more general namespaces will be valid.
+**[2]:** If a database system has multiple namespace components, they SHOULD be concatenated (potentially using database system specific conventions) from most general to most specific namespace component, and more specific namespaces SHOULD NOT be captured without the more general namespaces, to ensure that "startswith" queries for the more general namespaces will be valid.
 Semantic conventions for individual database systems SHOULD document what `db.namespace` means in the context of that system.
 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

-**[5]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
+**[3]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
 If the operation name is parsed from the query text, it SHOULD be the first operation name found in the query.
 For batch operations, if the individual operations are known to have the same operation name then that operation name SHOULD be used prepended by `BATCH `, otherwise `db.operation.name` SHOULD be `BATCH` or some other database system specific term if more applicable.

+**[4]:** If readily available.
+The operation name MAY be parsed from the query text, in which case it SHOULD be the first operation name found in the query.

+**[5]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
+If the target (e.g. table name) is parsed from the query text, it SHOULD be the first table name found in the query and it SHOULD match the value provided in the query text including any schema and database name prefix.
+For batch operations, if the individual operations are known to have the same target then that target SHOULD be used, otherwise `db.operation.target` SHOULD NOT be captured.

 **[6]:** If readily available.
-The operation name MAY be parsed from the query text, in which case it SHOULD be the first operation name found in the query.
+The collection name MAY be parsed from the query text, in which case it SHOULD be the first collection name found in the query.

 **[7]:** The `error.type` SHOULD match the error code returned by the database or the client library, the canonical name of exception that occurred, or another low-cardinality error identifier.
 Instrumentations SHOULD document the list of errors they report.